Cloufield/gwaslab/docs/ExtractNovel.md

     The function automatically handles MONDO to EFO conversion and trait name lookups.
 If a MONDO ID is provided, it will attempt to find the corresponding EFO ID.
 If that fails, it will try using the trait name.

-!!! warning "Genome Build"
+!!! note "Genome Build"
     When using GWAS Catalog (`efo` parameter), ensure your sumstats are based on the correct genome build.
 GWAS Catalog data is available for both GRCh37 (build="19") and GRCh38 (build="38").
 Make sure to specify the correct `build` parameter.

-!!! warning "GWAS Catalog Trait Associations"
+!!! note "GWAS Catalog Trait Associations"
     Only associations with the specified EFO trait will be obtained.
 This does not include associations with child traits.

 ## Examples